Page saved! You can go back to this later in your Diabetes and Me Close

 Background to research

 Type 2 diabetes develops when the body can’t use insulin as it should, or doesn’t make enough insulin.
-People from Black African, African Caribbean and South Asian backgrounds are up to three times more likely to get type 2 diabetes compared to White people.
+People from Black African and Caribbean and South Asian backgrounds are around three times more likely to get type 2 diabetes compared to White people.
 They’re also more likely to develop the condition from a younger age, and to develop more severe diabetes complications, such as liver or heart conditions, than White people.

-The reasons why these diabetes health inequalities exist are complex, with social, environmental and biological factors all playing a part.
+The reasons why are complex - with social, environmental and biological factors all playing a part.
 Based on previous research, Professor Daniel Cuthbertson has identified potential biological differences that could help explain why people of different ethnicities face different risks of type 2 diabetes and its complications:

-(2) Black African people, have fewer ‘antennae’ on their cells to pick up insulin’s signal.
-This makes the body less responsive to insulin.
+2. Black African and Caribbean people, have fewer ‘antennae’ on their cells to pick up insulin’s signals.
+This makes the body less responsive to the insulin it makes.

 Research aims

-Professor Cuthbertson aims to better understand why people of South Asian and Black African heritage have a greater risk of type 2 diabetes, heart disease and liver disease, compared to white Europeans.
+Professor Cuthbertson is investigating why people of South Asian and Black African and Caribbean heritage face a higher risk of type 2 diabetes, heart disease, and liver disease compared to white Europeans.

-His team will study people from these ethnic groups side-by-side to confirm their theories.
-They will recruit 40 women from each ethnic group, as women are still underrepresented in diabetes studies.
+To explore this, his team will study individuals from these ethnic groups side by side, aiming to confirm their scientific theories.
+They plan to recruit 40 women from each ethnic group, helping to address the ongoing underrepresentation of women in diabetes research.

 Potential benefit to people with diabetes